quxin1-spring2021/webapp/README.md

 # Books Management Web Application
 This is a Web Application uses technology stack that meets Cloud Native Web Application Requirements.
-This Application is designed to be use with whole infrastructures and AWS Lambda functions and GitHub Actions.
+This Application is designed to be use with whole infrastructures on AWS, AWS Lambda functions and GitHub Actions.
+- PS: This application is not designed to run locally.
 ## Features
 You can create users, who can make CRUD operations on books and manage images for books they created.